collective/collective.object/README.rst

 Introduction
 ============

-Information about a collectible object used by museums
+Information about an object typically collected by museums